Urmet Uusorg

 Urmet Uusorg (born 27 September 1976) is an Estonian athletics competitor.

+Biography

 He was born in Nõva, Lääne County.
-He has studied at Tallinn Pedagogical Institute's Faculty of Physical Education.
+He studied at Tallinn Pedagogical Institute's Faculty of Physical Education.

 He began athletics training in 1990, coached by Peeter Kallas.
 He is multiple-time Estonian champion in different running disciplines.
 He has represented Estonian national athletics team 21 times.

+According to World Athletics, he is a National Champion on eight occasions and a National Indoor Champion on five occasions.